-For children of deblended galaxies, some of the pixels within a 1.5" radius may belong to other children; we now measure the flux of the parent at the position of the child; this properly reflects the amount of light which the spectrograph will see.

-Images are convolved to 2" seeing before fiberMags are measured.
-This also makes

-Addendum to the above from DR7 notes: There is a cut in 3'' fiber magnitude at g=15, r = 15, and i = 14.5 (to prevent saturation and cross-talk in the spectrographs).
+- For children of deblended galaxies, some of the pixels within a 1.5" radius may belong to other children; we now measure the flux of the parent at the position of the child; this properly reflects the amount of light which the spectrograph will see. - Images are convolved to 2" seeing before fiberMags are measured.
+This also makes the fiber magnitudes closer to what is seen by the spectrograph. - Addendum to the above from DR7 notes: There is a cut in 3'' fiber magnitude at g=15, r=15, and i=14.5 (to prevent saturation and cross-talk in the spectrographs).